brugalibre/MoveTest/README.md

 <h1> Whats missing</h1>

-- The collision detection system is going to be improve, especially when a Tank moves forward
-- And also in the near futur I'll add some visual effects for explosions and stuff.
+- In the near futur I might add some visual effects for explosions and stuff.